 From the PSU Bulletin:

 R is a powerful, open-source programming language used widely for applications in statistics and data science.
 It is easily extendible, and thousands of user-created packages are publicly available to extend its capabilities.
-This course will introduce students to data computing fundamentals and a reproducible workflow using the R programming language and related tools.
+This course will introduce students to data computing fundamentals and reproducible workflow using the R programming language and related tools.
 Students will be expected to access, join, wrangle, clean, and visualize real data from various sources (e.g. CSV, HTML scraping, web URL, R packages).
 The course will emphasize use of "tidyverse" R packages (e.g. dplyr, ggplot2), although students will also be exposed to Base R and other packages.
 In addition, students will be exposed to one or more integrated development environments (e.g. RStudio) and will be expected to write well-documented code using a reproducible workflow (e.g. RMarkdown, Git/GitHub).
 The course focuses on descriptive and graphical summary techniques rather than inferential statistical techniques.

 In essence, STAT184 is an opportunity for students majoring in Statistics and Data Science to gain familiarity with the statistical programming language R. Further, this class provides you an opportunity to develop ways of thinking that will assist you in using R (or another programming language) to carry out statistical analysis and communicate your findings.